wyounas/wyounas.github.io/_posts/2025-09-17-solving-the-linkedin-queens-puzzle-with-a-sat-solver-and-two-model-checkers.md

 - Region 3 includes cells 9, 10, 11, 12
 - Region 4 includes cells 13, 14, 15, 16

 We could now imagine a tree with four levels.
-At Level 0, you see all the cells from Region 1.
+At level 0, you see all the cells from Region 1.
 From each of those cells, there are branches leading to every cell in Region 2.
 In the figure, in Region 1, we show a branch going out from cell 1 just to save space—but you can imagine similar branches coming from cells 2, 3, and 4 as well.
 And the same for all cells in level 1 and 2.

 <img loading="lazy" src="{{ site.baseurl }}/images/2025-08-18-linkedin-puzzle/four.png" />